 The Nature Club provides monthly programs, field trips, and newsletters from September through June and special field trips in the Summer months.
 In addition, the Nature Club holds special events throughout the year.
 For upcoming programs, field trips, or events you can check out our latest newsletter on the news page.

-SAVE MAPLE RIDGE!
-The effort to save the former Maple Ridge Golf Course property as a natural area continues on.
+MAPLE RIDGE - SAVED!
+The effort to save the former Maple Ridge Golf Course property has been successful, and a purchase contract is imminent.
 For the latest details on the effort to save the property as well as how you can get involved and help, see the Friends of Maple Ridge webpage at www.friendsofmapleridge.org.

 The Nature Club is also on Facebook.
 To go to our Facebook page please click on the blue Facebook icon to the left.
 You will need to have a Facebook membership, and new group members will need to be "approved" by the administrator.